paunovaeleonora/NoticesScraper/README.md

    - to run the project run "scrapy crawl notices".

 To see the collected information you can to go to: https://sqliteonline.com/ and upload your database.
+If you use Pycharm you can see the db file directly in the IDE by double clicking notices.db file and setting the conection.